-After a solo New York exhibition at Hauser & Wirth’s Upper East Side gallery that continues through 6 April 2019, her most prominent appearance ever in her former city, she is to be featured in May in a survey, organized by Hans Ulrich-Obrist, at the Serpentine Sackler Gallery in London, and in 2020 an international retrospective will debut in Mexico City at Museo Tamayo, founded by her old friend.
+After a solo New York exhibition at Hauser & Wirth’s Upper East Side gallery in early 2019, her most prominent appearance ever in her former city, she was featured in May in a survey, organized by Hans Ulrich-Obrist, at the Serpentine Sackler Gallery in London, and in fall 2020 will debut in Mexico City at Museo Tamayo, founded by her old friend.

 ‘[For those who neglected my work,] I don’t feel anger.
 I really don’t.
 I feel, you know: ‘How stupid of them.’
 Maybe the people who were looking at what I was doing had no eye for the future and, therefore, no eye for the present.’

 Luchita Hurtado: Well, maybe I should start by asking you a question about how you feel about…No, I guess we shouldn’t be political, should we?